-Coffee beans go through a long process before they reach your cup, and each of the factors plays a part in how a coffee tastes.
+Coffee beans go through a long process before they reach your cup, and each of the steps in this process plays a part in how a coffee tastes.

 Tasting notes are a way for coffee tasters to communicate their impressions of the flavor and character of a particular coffee.

-Although they can be difficult to understand at first, tasting notes provide a helpful guide for discriminating between different varieties of coffee.
+Although they can be difficult to understand at first, tasting notes provide a helpful guide for distinguishing between different coffees.

 Flavor vs Characteristics

-Tasting notes are words that describe both the flavor of a coffee as well as its character.
+Tasting notes describe both the flavor of a coffee as well as its character.
 Let’s dive into the difference between character and flavor.